microsoft/macos-cookbook/README.md

 This cookbook provides:
 - Resources for configuring and provisioning macOS.
-- Recipes for common uses of the macos-cookbook recources.
+- Recipes that implement common use-cases of the macOS cookbook's recources.

 ## Platforms